addrummond/lingpaper.cls/README.markdown

 * `\begin{singlesp}` Single-space environment.
 Ignored if `[doublespace]` option is not set.
 * `\usexitsfonts` Utility for loading the XITS and XITSMath fonts for use with XeLaTeX/LuaTeX (http://ctan.org/tex-archive/fonts/xits/).

+Commands that can be redefined:

+* `\leftheader`, `\rightheader` and `\centerheader` can be redefined to make simple adjustments to the content of the page headers.
+The headers are set using the fancyhdr package, so you can override them using fancyhdr directly.

 Example:

     \documentclass[doublespace,endnotes]{lingpaper}